View Public Posts

 The Challenge- How to advocate for policy recommendations that, at face value, cause discomfort.

 Dr. Nyseth Nzitatira (aka Hollie Nyseth Brehm) obtained her Ph.D. in Sociology at the University of Minnesota in 2014.
-She is

 Issue Areas: DDR / Recovering from War, Traditional Peace and SecurityType of Engagement: Close collaboration with policymakers